 Lightly steamed seafood such as shrimp, crab, or lobster would be an elegant and decadent offering, perfect for a special occasion.

 We may not think of fruit when it comes to fondue, but considering certain fruits have a place on a cheese platter, this pairing is certainly warranted.
 Serve raw or whole fruits like sliced green or red apple, sliced pear, pineapple, and seedless grapes.
 Allow guests to spear a few dried apricots or dried figs.

 Tips for Fondue Dippers

-- If you are choosing food that would ordinarily be cooked, be sure to precook it.
-Vegetables can be lightly steamed or tossed with oil and roasted.
-Meats should be fully cooked and grilled chicken and steak are great for fondue.
+If you are choosing food that would ordinarily be cooked, don't forget to precook it before the fondue fun begins.
+Vegetables can be lightly partially cooked while meats should be fully cooked.

 If you offer a wide selection of foods for dipping, you don't need to offer much else to round out the meal.
 Consider serving a simple salad and finish the meal with a fruit tart or a chocolate fondue.